Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 3. Chachabamba and Wiñaywayna Inca ruins — permit-only access.
 During the 12 km hike, you’ll visit two extraordinary Inca sites accessible ONLY via permit trek: Chachabamba (ceremonial ritual site at the trailhead) and Wiñaywayna (“forever young” — a stunning agricultural terrace complex and ceremonial center).
 Standard tourists never see these — they’re only accessible via the permit-regulated trail.

 4. 15-20 minutes at Guardian’s House Day 1 — after your Sun Gate arrival.
 Standard 2-day tours have Machu Picchu access ONLY Day 2.
 This Short Inca Trail includes Day 1 Guardian’s House time — after hiking through Sun Gate and descending 40 minutes with spectacular views, you have 15-20 minutes for classic Machu Picchu photos on Day 1.
-Then Day 2 you enter the citadel again for the 2-hour guided tour via Circuit 3B.
+Then, on Day 2 you enter the citadel again for the 2-hour guided tour via Circuit 3B.
 Two Machu Picchu experiences in 2 days.

 5. Physical challenge without extreme commitment.
 The Classic Inca Trail 4 Days involves 43 km of hiking at extreme altitudes with 3 nights of camping — genuinely demanding.
 The Short Inca Trail 2 Days is 12 km of hiking (5 hours active + 2 hours stops) at moderate altitude (max 2,715m Sun Gate) with hotel comfort in Aguas Calientes.
 Physical achievement without the multi-day trekking commitment.
-Achievable for travelers age 6+ with basic fitness.
+Achievable for travelers aged 6+ with basic fitness.

 QUICK FACTS BAR